Sustainable activities in the agriculture segment

 Climate change-resistant fruit production

-The subsidiary T&G Global Limited joined the international and cross-sector breeding program "Hot Climate Programme" as a commercial partner in 2019.
+The BayWa Global Produce subsidiary T&G Global Limited joined the international and cross-sector breeding program "Hot Climate Programme" as a commercial partner in 2019.
 The aim of the program is to develop apple and pear varieties that are adapted to growing regions with high temperatures.
 As a result of climate change, it is becoming increasingly important for fruit growers to cultivate plants that can continue to produce high yields and quality despite dry and hot climates.
 In addition, plant varieties require less fertilizer and water.
 In 2020, T&G launched the marketing of the first climate change-resistant apple, named "HOT84A1".

 Feedstuffs based on wood

 agromed Austria GmbH, a subsidiary of RWA, uses wood to make healthy, natural and sustainable animal feed.
 Specifically, the company uses the natural ingredient lignocellulose, which animals need for a number of reasons, including a healthy digestive and immune system.
-The natural fibres for the products are harvested from untreated, freshly cut wood from sustainably managed forests in Europe – primarily Germany – that has been certified in line with the GMP+ and PEFC standards.
+The natural fibers for the products are harvested from untreated, freshly cut wood from sustainably managed forests in Europe – primarily Germany – that have been certified in line with the GMP+ and PEFC standards.

 Online Platform for Second-Hand Agricultural Machinery